 When you're there: This afternoon you’ll join your first safari in this Big 5 reserve.
 In fact, you’ll be taken on a game drive every morning and evening.
 The animals are very relaxed about the vehicles - they’re used to them, they know they won’t be harmed - consequently you can get within 5-10 metres of the larger predators - even when they’re lunching on a recent kill.

-There are 5,000 miles of paved and gravel roads.
 Vegetation varies from open veld to dense bush that includes mopane, acacia, marula, and baobab trees.
 The Big 5 abound, namely lion, leopard, elephant, rhino and buffalo.
-On the menu for some of them?
-Antelope, zebra, monkey.
-Giraffe minding their own business.
-Crocodile and hippo looking for trouble.
+There are plenty of plains game including various antelope, zebra and giraffe and you get to see crocodiles and hippos too.
 With 500 bird species watching.
-Kruger is not as ‘wild’ as many spots in East Africa but it’s still a stunning place to visit.

 Most lodges have a waterhole that attracts all creatures great and small, day and night.
-Sightings in front of your accommodation can include warthog, baboon, elephant even lion and leopard.
+Sightings in front of your lodge can include warthog, baboon, elephant even lion and leopard.

-Night drives can be fantastic too as you get the chance to see nocturnal animals at their best - and you might be able to watch a hunt.
-Lion and hyena hunt now.
-And your chance of seeing certain animals is much higher - particularly leopard.
-Lots of animals feed, including buffalo, wildebeest and kudu.
-Impala are known to get up for a late night snack.
-Keeping their legs crossed that they don’t become the late night snack...
-Some animals sleep - cheetah, wild dogs, zebra.
-Elephant sometimes sleep standing up.
-Which seems jolly uncomfortable.
+Night drives are fantastic too as you get the chance to see nocturnal animals at their best - and you might be able to watch a hunt.
+Lion and hyena hunt now and your chance of seeing certain animals is much higher - particularly leopard.
+Lots of animals feed, including buffalo, wildebeest, kudu and impala.
 Your tracker will use a powerful spotlight to search for animals.
+Whether grazing or hunting, it's spectacular.

-Meals, we hope, will be a highlight - for both animals and humans.
+Meals are a highlight.
 The lodges are fully inclusive with local branded drinks included.
 Early breakfasts, brunches and al fresco lunches.
-Off you trot for dinner and a drink around the camp fire.
+Dinner and a drink around the camp fire is a great way to end the day.
 Under a starlit African sky.
 Stunning.

 Tintswalo Safari Lodge